Beautiful Easter Table Centerpiece Ideas for a Festive Look

 Ceramic Bunny Tray Centerpiece

-A wooden tray filled with moss and ceramic bunny figurines creates such a cozy cottage feel!
-Spritzing the moss lightly with water keeps it looking fresh for the day.
+A wooden tray filled with greenery and ceramic bunny figurines creates such a cozy cottage feel!
+Fresh water keeps it looking neat for days, and pairing it with contemporary Easter accents can elevate the look with a touch of modern charm.

 Carrot Flower Arrangement